pagekey/education/184-Publish-NPM-Package/README.md

 The worst thing in the world is when you have a useful tool, but no way to distribute it for other people to use.
 The problem of software distribution is vast and has been solved a million different ways, but in my opinion, creating an NPM package is one of the simplest ways to get your code into the hands of others.

-By the end of this video, you'll know how to publish a package so that anyone with `npx` installed can simply type `npx @your-name/your-tool` to run your code!
+By the end of this video, you'll know how to publish a package so that anyone with Node installed can simply type `npx @your-name/your-tool` to run your code!

 This is a stepping stone to creating a React framework from scratch - if that sounds interesting, stay tuned for future videos!
 I'd like to call that framework PageKey Blaze, which is why the example uses the name `@pagekey/blaze`.